Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 Filed Under:

-PowerPoint 2016 for Windows users can learn about Hierarchical Guide Options and Working with Guides.
-PowerPoint 2016 for Mac users will explore options to Format Slide Backgrounds and to Reuse Slides.
+PowerPoint 2016 for Windows can learn how to Add Headers and Footers to Notes and Handout Pages, and about Working With Slide Numbers.
+We also explore Getting Started with Sections and Adding and Renaming Sections.
+PowerPoint 2016 for Mac users can explore Formatting Font Attributes (Styles).
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.